fullmetalbrackets/blog/src/content/blog/setup-photosync-with-smb-server.md

 ### Related Articles

-> <a href="/blog/setup-a-samba-share-on-linux-via-command-line/" data-umami-event="photosync-smb-related-setup-smb-share">Setup a Samba share on Linux via command line</a>
+- <a href="/blog/setup-a-samba-share-on-linux-via-command-line/" data-umami-event="photosync-smb-related-setup-smb-share">Setup a Samba share on Linux via command line</a>

-> <a href="/blog/setting-up-plex-in-docker/" data-umami-event="">Setup self-hosted Plex Media Server in Docker</a>
+- <a href="/blog/setting-up-plex-in-docker/" data-umami-event="photosync-smb-related-setup-plex">Setup self-hosted Plex Media Server in Docker</a>